ansible/galaxy_ng/docs/dev/docker_environment.md

         LOCK_REQUIREMENTS=0

-    **DEV\_SOURCE\_PATH** refers to the repositories you cloned locally, the order is important from the highest to the low dependecy, otherwise pip will raise version conflicts.
+    **DEV\_SOURCE\_PATH** refers to the repositories you cloned locally, the order is important from the highest to the low dependency, otherwise pip will raise version conflicts.

     So **pulpcore** is a dependency to **pulp\_ansible** which is a